-Interconnection between the small scale embedded generator and the utility distribution network, referring to the node on the utility network electrically closest to a particular small scale embedded generator's installation, alternatively PCC (Point of Common coupling).
+Interconnection between the Renewable energy generating facility and the utility distribution network, referring to the node on the utility network electrically closest to a particular Renewable energy generating facility, alternatively PCC (Point of Common coupling).

 Power factor

 Ratio of the r.m.s. value of the active power to the apparent power, measured over the same integrating period.